-Petitions bring to mortals only the results of mor-21 tals' own faith.
-We know that a desire for holiness is requisite in order to gain holiness; but if we Desire for desire holiness above all else, we shall sacholiness above all else, we shall sacholiness above all else, we shall sacholiness 24 rifice everything for it.
-We must be willing to do this, that we may walk securely in the only practical road to holiness.
-Prayer cannot change the unalterable 27 Truth, nor can prayer alone give us an understanding of Truth; but prayer, coupled with a fervent habitual desire to know and do the will of God, will bring us 30 into all Truth.
+- 21 Petitions bring to mortals only the results of mortals' own faith.
+We know that a desire for holiness is requisite in order to gain holiness; but if we - 24 desire holiness above all else, we shall sacrifice everything for it.
+We must be willing to do this, that we may walk securely in the only practical road - 27 to holiness.
+Prayer cannot change the unalterable Truth, nor can prayer alone give us an understanding of Truth; but prayer, coupled with a fervent habitual - desire to know and do the will of God, will bring us into all Truth.
 Such a desire has little need of audible expression.
 It is best expressed in thought and in life.